 Even in those cases where PDMP integration is not fully funded, data from the CDC shows that they can be effective.
 And no matter the funding status, you must use a PDMP when prescribing certain substances unless you practice in one of these states: Kansas, Idaho, Missouri, Montana, Nebraska, Oregon, South Dakota, and Wyoming.
 If you’re not already registered with your state’s PDMP, contact your state for more information.

-RXNT offers direct access to state PDMPs through Appriss Health.
+RXNT offers direct access to state PDMPs through Bamboo Health (formerly Appriss Health).
 It’s conveniently integrated into RXNT’s Electronic Health Records (EHR), Electronic Prescribing (eRx), and Full Suite solutions—so there’s no interruption to a provider’s workflow.